MFRamon-zz/EasyGit/README.md

 # Force a delition of a local branch
 # -D stands for --delete --force
 $ git branch -D <branch_name>

+#List only the remote branches
+# git branch -r

+#List all the local & remote branches
+# git branch -a
 ```